lisa1501/Memories-Application-MERN/README.md

 # Memories (MERN Stack)
 ## Description
-● Developed a fully responsive social media application that provides users two ways to log in using a Google account or by creating a real account, with complete search and filtering functionality, users can query for a tag or a memory title to get all the related memories
+Developed a fully responsive social media application that provides users two ways to log in using a Google account or by creating a real account, with complete search and filtering functionality, users can query for a tag or a memory title to get all the related memories.
-● Implemented CRUD, pagination, and comments features.
+Implemented CRUD, pagination, and comments features.
 Client-side routing a memory platform to get more information with recommended memories section
 <br>

 [Click here to see it in action!](https://halisa-my-memories-apps.netlify.app)